Warhammer 40,000: Dawn of War II – Chaos Rising: Canonical ending

-In the Space Marine Campaign in Dawn of War II: Retribution, it's revealed that Apollo Diomedes is alive and still serves under Chapter Master Kyras, but still refuses to believe that the Chapter Master serves Chaos although he was convinced of his honor guard's corruption on Calderis.
+In the Space Marine Campaign in Dawn of War II: Retribution, it's revealed that Apollo Diomedes is alive and still serves under Chapter Master Kyras, but still refuses to believe that the Chapter Master serves Chaos even though he was convinced of his honor guard's corruption on Calderis.
 Tactical Sergeant Tarkus reveals that the traitor of the Force Commander's strike-force was Devastator Sergeant Avitus, who served with him on Kronus.
 After he slew Avitus, Tarkus makes an oath of silence and is dubbed as "The Ancient".
 Scout Sergeant Cyrus, Techmarine Martellus and Librarian Jonah Orion still serve under Captain Gabriel Angelos and Captain Davian Thule was killed in the prologue mission of the Chaos Campaign (non-canonical) but does not appear in any other campaign.
-Assault Sergeant Thaddeus was never mentioned, probably still serving the Force Commander, who was marked as a renegade by Kyras after keeping his exposure to corruption at a minimum.
+Assault Sergeant Thaddeus was never mentioned and the player Force Commander was marked as a renegade alongside Angelos by Kyras after he kept his exposure to corruption at a minimum.

 Reception

 Chaos Rising received "generally positive" reviews, according to review aggregator Metacritic.

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Chaos Rising for "Strategy/Simulation Game of the Year".